 There is always a fine line where relationships move beyond a purely instrumental and practical support relationship.
 The move to allow family to be paid via direct payments sparked the potential for significant debate (Ungerson & Yeandle 2007b).
 The welfare state is founded upon the expectation of a certain amount of familial obligation and Ungerson and Yeandle (2007b: 196-7) suggest that ‘[p]olicy makers keen to avoid ‘deadweight’ expenditure may try to ensure, as in the UK, that public expenditure cannot be used to pay for care work that would be undertaken anyway, without any financial remuneration’.
 Earlier Hetty played down the financial aspect of her role as Harry’s personal assistant and happily offers her support for Harry and her parents when needed.
 Hetty comments on her dual role as a personal assistant and a sister at Harry’s review:

-… it gives me a chance to be with him, in a different environment to me seeing him at home, when he goes out as well its seeing him get his independence you know that gives me a sense of satisfaction and it falls back onto mum and dad doing absolutely fantastic job with him …[...]... even if he has had reviews or anything if mum and dad have been away I’ve attended all his reviews which I did in the capacity of his sister before anyway but I do it as his personal assistant now and I was invited to his, when he had his review at [Speaking Up], I got invited as his PA not his sister which was really nice as it was giving other people feedback as well on how well this is working for him and how things have changed and moved along for him …[...]... so that was quite nice to be invited as his personal assistant rather than his sister but I have done it before in the capacity of his sister.
+… it gives me a chance to be with him, in a different environment to me seeing him at home, when he goes out as well it’s seeing him get his independence you know that gives me a sense of satisfaction and it falls back onto mum and dad doing absolutely fantastic job with him …[...]... even if he has had reviews or anything if mum and dad have been away I’ve attended all his reviews which I did in the capacity of his sister before anyway but I do it as his personal assistant now and I was invited to his, when he had his review at [Speaking Up], I got invited as his PA not his sister which was really nice as it was giving other people feedback as well on how well this is working for him and how things have changed and moved along for him …[...]... so that was quite nice to be invited as his personal assistant rather than his sister but I have done it before in the capacity of his sister.